Wold Cottage meteorite: The meteorite

 The stone initially weighed 56 lb.
 James Sowerby, a naturalist, acquired the meteorite in 1804.
 The meteorite was later acquired by the British Museum in 1835.

 The meteorite can nowadays be seen in the Natural History Museum in London.

 Analysis and research

 Early analyses recorded two parts of the stone, an earthy part, and a malleable part.
 The earthy part analysed as containing silicon, magnesium, iron, and a small amount of nickel, of which some parts of the iron and nickel were in the elemental state; the earthy substance was similar to kaolin (weathered feldspar), but relatively tough.
 The malleable parts also contained iron and nickel, the majority iron.
 A form of iron pyrites (iron sulphur compound) was also reported present.
 Modern science records the meteorite as a L6 ordinary chondrite.

-The Wold Cottage meteorite was the largest meteorite observed to fall in Britain, and is the second-largest recorded in Europe (after the Ensisheim meteorite).
-The meteorite and evidence given about its fall contributed to the debate concerning whether extraterrestrial matter existed or not, and towards the early scientific study of meteorites.
+The Wold Cottage meteorite was the largest meteorite observed to fall in Britain, and is the second-largest recorded in Europe (after the Ensisheim meteorite that fell in 1492).
+The meteorite and evidence given about its fall contributed to the debate concerning whether extraterrestrial matter existed on Earth or not, and towards the early scientific study of meteorites.